HAVEN is elated to announce the

 This project explores and deconstructs the symbolism of suits apropos respectability politics, gender identities, capitalism, patriarchy, professionalism, and the relationship between politics and appearance.
 Old suits will be deconstructed and repurposed into new wearable art pieces that will be photographed.
 Text written by Brianna Mims will further unpack the symbolism of suits.
 The book launch in

-downtown Los Angeles from November 17 & 18, 2021, will feature video projections by Gillian Garcia and original choreography by Brianna Mims with dancers wearing the deconstructed suits.
+downtown Los Angeles, will feature video projections by Gillian Garcia and original choreography by Brianna Mims with dancers wearing the deconstructed suits.